Battle of the Atlantic: Metox receiver

-However, it also caused problems for the Germans, as it sometimes detected stray radar emissions from distant ships or planes, causing U-boats to submerge when they were not in actual danger, preventing them from recharging batteries or using their surfaced speed.
+It also caused problems for the Germans, sometimes detecting stray radar emissions from distant ships or planes.
+This caused U-boats to submerge when they were not in danger, preventing them from recharging batteries or using their surfaced speed.

 Metox provided the U-boat commander with an advantage that had not been anticipated by the British.
-The Metox set beeped at the pulse rate of the hunting aircraft's radar, approximately once per second.
+The Metox set beeped at the pulse rate of the hunting aircraft's radar, about once per second.
 When the radar operator came within 9 miles of the U-boat, he changed the range of his radar.
-With the change of range, the radar doubled its pulse repetition frequency and as a result, the Metox beeping frequency also doubled, warning the commander that he had been detected and that the approaching aircraft was at that point 9 miles away.
+With the change of range, the radar doubled its pulse frequency and as a result, the Metox beeping frequency also doubled, warning the commander that he had been detected and that the approaching aircraft was nine miles away.

 Germans break Admiralty codes

 In 1941, American intelligence informed Rear Admiral John Henry Godfrey that the UK naval codes could be broken.
-In March, 1942, the Germans broke Naval Cipher 3, the code for Anglo-American communication.
-Eighty percent of the Admiralty messages from March, 1942 to June 1943 were read by the Germans.
-The sinking of Allied merchant ships increased dramatically.
+In March 1942, the Germans broke Naval Cipher 3, used for Anglo-American communication.
+Eighty per cent of the Admiralty messages from March 1942 to June 1943 were read by the Germans.
+Sinking of Allied merchant ships increased dramatically.

 Günter Hessler, Admiral Dönitz's son-in-law and first staff officer at U-boat Command, said:

 "We had reached a stage when it took one or two days to decrypt the British radio messages.
 On occasions only a few hours were required.
 We could sometimes deduce when and how they would take advantage of the gaps in our U-boat dispositions.
 Our function was to close those gaps just before the convoys were due."
 The code breakers of Bletchley Park assigned only two people to evaluate whether the Germans broke the code.
-After five months, they finally determined that the codes were broken.
-In August, 1942, the UK Admiralty was informed.
-However, the Admiralty did not change the codes until June, 1943.
+After five months, they determined that the codes were broken.
+In August 1942, the UK Admiralty was informed, but did not change the codes until June 1943.

 Captain Raymond Dreyer, deputy staff signals officer at Western Approaches, the British HQ for the Battle of the Atlantic in Liverpool, said, "Some of their most successful U-boat pack attacks on our convoys were based on information obtained by breaking our ciphers."